We want to improve, we want success, we want to be happy.

 Let’s look at the traffic method as an example.

-So, our goal for 2018 is to increase revenue by, say, £1000 a month in the first quarter.
+So, our goal for this year is to increase revenue by, say, £1000 a month in the first quarter.

 Let’s assume again our conversion rate is 2% and our product is £100.